mig-max/eventManager-frontend/README.md

 ## Description

-Eventslap is Full-stack application using the MERN stack (MongoDB, Express, React, and Node.JS).
+Eventslap is a Full-stack application using the MERN stack (MongoDB, Express, React, and Node.JS).

 The backend is a REST API built with ExpressJS, MongoDB, and Mongoose.